 10 oz almond flour

-• Pour the batter into the greased spring form, using a spatula smooth over the top and bake for approximately 40 minutes or until the top appears dry and a skewer inserted in the middle comes out with a few moist crumbs attached (not wet batter).
+• Pour the batter into the greased springform, using a spatula to smooth over the top, and bake for approximately 35 to 40 minutes or until the top appears dry and a skewer inserted in the middle comes out with a few moist crumbs attached (not wet batter).

 Cool completely on a wire rack.